 - Enable Bluetooth on Apple Watch from Settings.

-- Once your Apple Watch connects to your iPhone (verify by checking that Bluetooth shows your Apple Watch as connected).
+- Once your Apple Watch connects to your iPhone (verify that Bluetooth shows your Apple Watch as connected).

-- Tap on Peloton App on your Watch and check if the metrics show up.
+- Tap the Peloton App on your Watch to check if the metrics appear.

-- Also, check on the iPhone Peloton app to ensure that these metrics are present.
+- Also, check the iPhone Peloton app to ensure these metrics are present.

 Delete and Re-install Peloton App on your Apple Watch

-If you are still not having success with solving the missing metrics issue from your Peloton app on your Apple Watch, you may have to delete the app and re-install it.
+If you are still unsuccessful with solving the missing metrics issue from your Peloton app on your Apple Watch, you may have to delete the app and re-install it.

-Try deleting it just from the Apple Watch and re-install first to see if it works.
+Try deleting it from the Apple Watch and re-installing it to see if it works.

-- Locate Peloton app and tap and hold on the screen
+- Locate the Peloton app and tap and hold on the screen.

 Check and see if your missing metrics issue is resolved.
-Most apps with intermittent problems such as syncing data et al, usually get fixed by delete and re-install procedure.
+Most apps with intermittent problems, such as syncing data, usually get fixed by the delete and re-install procedure.

-Sometimes, Deleting the app from your iPhone and re-installing it along with the Apple Watch app can also help with these kinds of issues.
+Sometimes, Deleting the app from your iPhone and re-installing it with the Apple Watch app can also help with these issues.

 Did the Problem start following a Peloton software update?
 Try clearing the Peloton Cache

-Hopefully, you were able to address the metrics related issues using one of the above-suggested workarounds.
+Hopefully, you could address the metrics-related issues using one of the above-suggested workarounds.

 Peloton Bike+ Gymkit Functionality not working

-According to several users, this issue is not compatibility related between your new Apple Watch and your Peloton Bike.
+Several users say this issue is incompatible with your new Apple Watch and your Peloton Bike.

-Chances are that you may be using a DNS Ad-blocker in your household.
-If you are using a ad-blocker service such as Pi Hole or NextDNS, disable it.
+The chances are that you may be using a DNS Ad-blocker in your household.
+Disable if you use an ad-blocker service such as Pi-Hole or NextDNS.
 Restart your Apple Watch and your Peloton Bike and give it a try.